System Components

 *For a list of compatible smartphone devices visit omnipod.com/compatibility.

 **The Pod has an IP28 rating for up to 25 feet for 60 minutes.
 The Controller is not waterproof.
 The Dexcom G6 sensor and transmitter are water-resistant and may be submerged under eight feet of water for up to 24 hours without failure when properly installed.
+The Dexcom G7 sensor is waterproof and may be submerged under eight feet of water for up to 24 hours without failure when properly installed.

 Training is essential and must be completed before using the Omnipod 5 System.
 As part of this process, you will need to meet with your healthcare provider and visit omnipod.com/setup to complete setup and schedule your required training.